hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/01_bcbio_run.md

 	- **CCCB:** will generally provide tarballs that correspond to different runs.
 Sometimes they have run `bcl2fastq` on the data but you do not want to use this output.
 It is likely demultiplexed and cannot be used as input to `bcbio`.

-4. If downloaded sequencing files are BCL format, then need to **convert to FASTQ** after completing the changes to the `Samplesheet`.
+4. If downloaded sequencing files are BCL format, then need to **convert to FASTQ** after completing changes to the `Samplesheet` that are detailed below.

 	- Change directories to the sequencing folder downloaded from the facility.
 The folder should be arranged according to the image below for NextSeq or MiniSeq: